Eva Noblezada

 Eva Maria Noblezada-Carney (née Noblezada) (/ˈiːvə ˌnoʊbləˈzɑːdə/ EE-və-_-NOH-blə-ZAH-də; born March 18, 1996) is an American actress and singer.
 She is best known for her work in theatre, starring in musicals in the West End and on Broadway.
 Her accolades include a Grammy Award and two Tony Award nominations.

 Noblezada made her professional debut as Kim in the West End revival of Miss Saigon, a performance for which she earned a WhatsOnStage Award for Best Actress in a Leading Role in a Musical.
 She then appeared as Éponine in the West End production of Les Misérables before reprising the role of Kim in the Broadway revival of Miss Saigon, for which she won a Theatre World Award and nominations for a Tony Award and Drama League Award.
 She returned to London to star as Eurydice in the original London production of Hadestown, later reprising the role in the original Broadway production, earning a Grammy Award for Best Musical Theater Album and a second Tony Award nomination.
 She received a second nomination for a Drama League Award for creating the role of Daisy Buchanan in the original Broadway production of The Great Gatsby.
-She later starred in the Broadway revival of Cabaret as Sally Bowles opposite Orville Peck as the Emcee, and reprised the role in the West End alongside her now-husband Reeve Carney.
+She later starred in the Broadway revival of Cabaret as Sally Bowles opposite Orville Peck as the Emcee, and reprised the role in the West End alongside her now-husband Reeve Carney, where she received her second WhatsOnStage Award nomination for Best Takeover Performance for the West End production.

-On-screen, Noblezada has starred as Rose in the film Yellow Rose.
+On-screen, Noblezada has starred as Rose in the film Yellow Rose with her idol Lea Salonga, who she cited as an inspiration.
 She also provided the voice for Sam in Luck and appeared as Tala in Easter Sunday.